Trust-Ayeni/Trust-Ayeni/README.md

 - 👋 Hi, I’m Trust Ayeni
-- 👀 I’m interested in coding, and certifications.
+- 👀 I’m interested in coding, getting a job, improving my skills, and getting certified.
 - 🌱 I’m a final year student currently learning from Udacity, and working on various projects
 - 💞️ I’m looking to collaborate on Artificial Intelligence, Robotics and Data Science
 - 📫 How to reach me: Linkedin: https://www.linkedin.com/in/trust-a-26996b206/